jisc-services/Public-Documentation/PublicationsRouter/v2/oai-pmh/VERBS.md

 Returned information

-* An empty list - sets are not supported by this endpoint
+* An empty list - sets are not supported by PubRouter